 In practice, custodial parents who are unable to find an out-of-state deadbeat parent usually must either do the investigative work themselves (made easier using the Internet) or hire a private investigator (PI).
 Some PIs are licensed to operate in more than one state.
 Also, you may be able to recover the cost of hiring a PI from the noncustodial parent.

-Get a Free Case Review of Your Child Support Issues
+Get Professional Legal Help With Your Child Support Issues

 Child support payments are absolutely critical to custodial parents struggling to make ends meet while covering the costs associated with parenthood.
 So when a noncustodial parent fails to do their share, it can cause major hardship in the family.
-Get a free initial evaluation of your child support case from a family law attorney today.
+An experienced child support attorney will be able to work the system to get your child the financial support they deserve.